 If you put it that way, I can understand the hesitation.
 Hear me out.

 What if we put it another way?
-For example, what if he was "the person who created a brand identity around his authentic passions and talented, trusted in that and took a creative leap by sharing that talent with the world, maneuvered himself into a massive corporate sponsorship, built a community of millions of fans (capped with appearances at Stagecoach and Coachella) and was smart enough to pivot his brand to better reach his core audience, resulting in a Spotify shattering hit single?"
+What if he was the person who created a brand identity around his authentic passions and talents, trusted in that, and took a creative leap by sharing that talent with the world, maneuvered himself into a massive corporate sponsorship, built a community of millions of fans (capped with appearances at Stagecoach and Coachella), and was smart enough to pivot his brand to better reach his core audience, resulting in a Spotify-shattering hit single?

 Your authenticity has value